lihuu/auto-colorscheme.nvim/README.en.md

 # auto-colorscheme.nvim 🌓

-A lightweight Neovim plugin for macOS that automatically switches your editor theme to follow the system appearance (Dark/Light).
+A lightweight Neovim plugin that automatically switches your editor theme to follow the system appearance (Dark/Light).

 ## ✨ Features

-- **Automatic detection**: Uses the native macOS `defaults` command to read the system appearance.
+- **Automatic detection**: Automatically detects the system theme.
 - **Non-blocking**: Runs checks with LuaJIT `uv` timers so editor performance stays unaffected.
-- **LazyVim friendly**: Disables itself on non-macOS systems to avoid interfering with other setups.
+- **Cross-platform support**: Works on macOS, Windows, and GNOME desktop environments.
 - **Highly configurable**: Set custom dark/light schemes and polling interval.
 - **Manual control**: Command provided to force a theme mode at any time.